MASSENA The Greater Massena Chamber of Commerce will be going back out in search of a new director.

 This is a chance to have a job at home and not commute.
 I hate to come and go so quickly, but I need to get out before I get too entrenched here.
 If I was more hands on instead of just learning the ropes, it would hurt the chamber more, Ms. Jenkins said.

-She said she enjoyed her tenure as the chamber director and wished chamber officials well in the future.
+She said she enjoyed her tenure as the chamber director and wishes the agency well.

 Im very proud of what the chamber has done and how things have been going.
 Everybody has been delightful to me.
 I have no bad feelings toward anyone, she said.

 The chamber had been without a full-time director since former Executive Director Michael J. Gleason was fired in July.
-Mr. Gleason had served as executive director since Oct.
+Mr. Gleason had been executive director since Oct.
 15, 2007.

-The position was also changed from executive director to director.
+The job title was also changed from executive director to director.

 We will continue our search, Ms. Catapano said.
 We will review the resumes we have and continue our search.